 Distance from CBD: 1 hour and 45 minutes

-Philip island is home to a colony of hundreds of little fairy penguins and they attract thousands of visitors each year.
-So you can’t go to Philip Island and not go and see the penguins.
+Phillip island is home to a colony of hundreds of little fairy penguins and they attract thousands of visitors each year.
+So you can’t go to Phillip Island and not go and see the penguins.
 Every night at dusk many of them return home from fishing out at sea and make their way up the beach to their nests.
 Sometimes you’ll hear the chirping of babies calling their mother home.
 So cute!
 It’s a great experience to see them in their natural environment which is very well protected by the rangers.

-But Philip Island has more than just the penguins.
+But Phillip Island has more than just the penguins.
 It has some truly breathtaking scenery.
 While on the island don’t forget to stop at Woolamai beach, the island’s nicest beach.
 While there, take the Cape Woolamai walk to the Pinnacles which follows the cliff tops along the cape.
 You’ll be rewarded with superb panoramas of the island.